 The museum features a couple of "period rooms", a temporary exhibit

 area, a room devoted to the Second World War, and many memorabilia

 associated with the man, including his war medals, his sketchbook (he

-was also an amateur artist) and -- my favourite -- many family photos.
+was also an amateur artist) and many family photos.

 Downtown Guelph has many boutiques.

 You could easily while away half a day here poking about in the shops.
 There's a cute covered street called the Quebec Street Mall.
 Inside you'll find eateries, shops and an artisans' gallery.
 For a mall, it's actually very attractive, meant to resemble a street rather than a typical covered box.
 The skylight and the design of the fronts of the buildings along with the use of brick makes a big difference.

 Guelph has many restaurants and cafes but surely the most scenic has to be the funky Boathouse Tea Room, facing the river.